statgarten/playdoh/README.md

 The playdoh package provides some applications that can be used easily by people who are not familiar with AI.
 This package offers the following features:

 - Image Classification
-- Sentiment Analysis From Text
+- Sentiment Analysis
-- Speech-to-Text Conversion
+- Speech-to-Text
 - Time Series Forecasting

 ## Prerequisite